-Reader Question: I have the dvd delivery part of Netflix now, how much would it be to just get the streaming?
+Reader Question: I have the DVD delivery part of Netflix now, how much would it be to just get the streaming?

 Answer: Good question.
 Netflix’s pricing can be confusing, which largely has to do with their changing business model.
 They started as a DVD delivery service that let you rent DVDs and return them via the mail without any late fees.
-Now they are primarily a online video streaming service, that allows you to watch shows via the Internet.
+Now they are primarily an online video streaming service that allows you to watch shows via the Internet.
 So how much does Netflix cost monthly?
 Here’s a quick breakdown:

 How Much Does Netflix Cost for Each Service?

 Streaming only: This is the service that Netflix is now promoting the most.
 It is $7.99/month and very easy to sign up for.
 You can even get a 1 month free trial if you sign up here.
-[Updated] Nextflix is also testing some new streaming plans to certain users that can help them with users that stream more than one show at a time.
+[Updated] Nextflix is also testing some new streaming plans to certain users that can help them stream more than one show at a time.
 If you only stream one show at a time, the streaming price would be $6.99.
 If you want to be able to stream two shows at a time, it’s the standard $7.99.
 And if you want to stream three shows at a time, the price would be $9.99.
 Netflix is still testing this pricing structure, so the standard pricing hasn’t changed yet.

 Alternatively, if you sign up for Amazon Prime, which is $99 for the year, you can get much of the same content to stream for free, as well as the option of renting and buying movie and TV shows, in addition to other Prime benefits like free 2-day shipping.
 You can also stream through the new Amazon Fire TV, which will allow you to stream Netflix as well.
 You can get a free trial of Amazon Prime here.